My first real exposure to Latin American culture occurred one day in Washington, DC w

 The Illustrated Guide to Peruvian Food: 9 Dishes You Need to Try

 Ceviche is raw fish caught fresh from the Pacific and “cooked” in citric acid.
 The fish is then created with onions and jai peppers and services at lunch with choclo (corn) from the Andes.
-Some people request the citrus juice that the fish was marinated in and they drink it.
-This is what is known as leche de tigre, tiger’s milk, and if you drink it you too will probably roar.
-People usually drink a beer, like Pilsen Callao or Chicha Morada.
+Some people request the citrus juice that the fish was marinated in, and they drink it.
+This is what is known as leche de tigre, tiger’s milk, and if you drink it, you too will probably roar.
+People usually drink beer, like Pilsen Callao or Chicha Morada.

-If you want to head over to the local market for a bite to eat make sure to check out the potatoes and avocados.
-There are so many her that you could literally be crushed by them.
+If you want to head over to the local market for a bite to eat, make sure to check out the potatoes and avocados.
+There are so many of her that you could literally be crushed by them.
 These two ingredients: avocados and potatoes are part of the causa casserole, which is layered with sliced veggies and served cold.
-In addition they may even include tuna, or hard boiled eggs in the mix.
+In addition, they may even include tuna, or hard-boiled eggs in the mix.

 5. Lomo Saltado

 Did you know that Perú was the landing spot for Chinese immigrants at one point?
 Many came to the country looking for a new life and work.
 When they came to the shores of Perú they brought with them their cuisine.
 They embedded their footprint here which of course caused a fusion of Asian and Peruvian foods.
 Lomo Saltado is a stir fry that has beef (or chicken), tomatoes and onions in a soy sauce.
 It’s also cooked up with french fries.
 They serve it over rice and it’s another national dish to try.
 See the main photo of this article to see how it looks.